Iroquois Falls: Economy

 Resolute Forest Products announced the permanent closure of its mill in Iroquois Falls on 5 December 2014, eliminating 180 jobs.
 Mayor Michael Shea commented: "it's going to affect every village in Northern Ontario."

 In 2015, the Town of Iroquois Falls entered into an agreement with Resolute Forest Products, and Riverside Developments, regarding redeveloping the former mill site into a multi-use industrial facility, commercial-industrial park, or possibly a greenhouse complex.

 Sports and recreation

 Jus Jordan Arena

-The Jus Jordan Arena arena and curling rinks were completed in 1955, entirely through the volunteer effort of townspeople.
+The Jus Jordan Arena arena and curling rinks were completed in 1955.
+The arena was designed and construction supervised by then Abitibi Paper Company engineer Jus Jordan. entirely through the volunteer effort of townspeople.

-There are five rinks and a licensed lounge.
+There is a Hockey rink with a full surrounding of seats, a Curling rink with five playing surfaces, a cafeteria and a licensed lounge.
 A pool was added in 1979, and the complex was renovated in 2007.

 The Iroquois Falls Curling Club is located at the arena.